robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 Now we've almost got an intelligible, if stilted, English sentence.
 The phrase `is_valid_project_name` is itself a binary question, and it is therefore obvious to even a casual reader that it returns a true/false answer.
 Sidenote - the Ruby programming language takes this principle even further with the convention that methods that return booleans end in a `?`.
 In Ruby we would therefore call our method `valid_project_name?`.
 At this point you can almost hear the rising vocal inflection.

 Maybe your programming language or your company has different function naming conventions.
 That's fine - learn what they are and try to follow them.
-For now the important thing isn't to get everything about your code and functions perfect first time; it's to start thinking about how they look.
+For now the important thing isn't to get everything about your code and functions perfect the first time; it's to start thinking about how they look.

 ---